Estimated reading time: 8 minutes

 How do you know meditation is working?

 Daily meditation leads to a calmer mind and self-knowledge.
-A connection to spiritual self-awareness comes with spiritual intention.
+A sense of deep spiritual connection comes with a spiritual intention in your meditation.

-Results are not immediate, but if you make a sustained effort over some time, you will have these outcomes.
-If your mind is galloping every time you sit in meditation, your daily effort will still bear fruit.
+Results are not immediate, but if you make a sustained effort over time, you will have these outcomes.
+Even if your mind is galloping every time you sit in meditation, it will bear fruit.
 It’s all about a well-directed effort.
 The Sanskrit term for meditation is sadhana.
 It means effort.